verilog-to-routing/vtr-verilog-to-routing/doc/vtr/benchmarks.rst

 VTR Benchmarks
 --------------
-The VTR benchmarks are a set of medium-sized benchmarks included with VTR.
+The VTR benchmarks :cite:`luu_vtr,luu_vtr_7` are a set of medium-sized benchmarks included with VTR.
 They are fully compatible with the full VTR flow.

-The VTR benchmarks are provided as Verilog, enabling full flexibility to modify and change how the designs are implemented (including the creation of new netlist primitives).

 They are suitable for FPGA architecture research and medium-scale CAD research.

 .. _table_vtr_benchmarks: